This page covers:

 Here are some ways you could access treatment:

 - Your GP.
 To get treatment on the NHS, you could visit your doctor (also known as your GP).
 For advice on preparing for a GP appointment, see our Find the Words guide.

 - Free NHS therapy services.
-You might be able to directly contact Improving Access to Psychological Therapies (IAPT) services in your area – you can search for these on the NHS Choices website.
+You might be able to directly contact Improving Access to Psychological Therapies (IAPT) services in your area (if you live in England) – you can search for these on the NHS Choices website.

 - Specialist organisations.
-(See useful contacts for organisations that may offer therapy or be able to put you in touch with local services.)
+See our useful contacts page for organisations that may offer therapy or be able to put you in touch with local services.

 - Local trauma services.
 Some organisations offer free or low-cost trauma therapy.
 Your local Mind may have information about services in your area.